zorohack03/AuthentiKey/README.md

 8. **Base64 Encoding**: Encodes the digital signature in Base64 format.
 9. **Key Export**: Exports the RSA public and private keys in PEM format.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests.

-## Contact

-For any questions or suggestions, feel free to open an issue or contact the project maintainer at [muthra434@gmail.com](mailto:muthra434@gmail.com).